AndrasKovacs/dtt-rtcg/README.md

 - Using open evaluation at runtime *all the time* has significant overhead.
   Closed evaluation is the standard compilation model even for dependent languages.
+- Side effects don't make sense in open evaluation.
+What happens if we try to print a neutral value of type `String` to the terminal?
+If the printing gets "blocked", how can it get unblocked?
+This just doesn't work.
+In `dtt-rtcg`, open evaluation can normalize (descriptions of) effectful actions but can't execute any action.

 Idris 1 [reused open evaluation for code generation](https://dl.acm.org/doi/10.1145/1863543.1863587), providing extra